 This rate of increase means that families have to assume a higher growth rate for their assets if they desire to pass along a level of wealth equivalent to what was received from prior generations.
 If we assume that the number of family members grows by 2.5x every 25-30 years, the family’s assets needs to grow by 3.4% alone each year to support the “population growth.”

 After funding growth, it is necessary to ‘fund’ current generations.
 What I mean by this is that each living and active generation will desire some sort of financial benefit from the family’s assets.
 If the family in aggregate lives predominately off these distributions, that affects both the risk profile of the portfolio and the liquidity characteristics.
 Unlike endowments, the need for cash may prevent the family from having sizable allocations to real estate or private equity which are largely illiquid over short time horizons.
 For a starting place, let’s assume that 2% of the family’s assets are distributed in cash each year.
+A few other pieces on setting a distribution rate can be found here and here

 What else factors into a target return calculation?
 The next thing that comes to mind is inflation.
 While this is certainly arguably out of the control of the family, it very much impacts what future generations will inherit.
 Let’s assume inflation will average around 2.5%.